instadeepai/catx/docs/bandits.md

 # From bandits to contextual Bandits with continuous actions

-## What is bandits?
+## What are bandits?
-The bandits problem consist of finding the action to execute among several actions that entails the lowest cost (or highest reward).
+The bandits' problem consists of finding the action to execute among several actions that entail the lowest cost (or highest reward).

-The classic bandits example goes as follows:
+The classic bandits' example goes as follows:

-In casino far far away, there exists multiple slot machines (also known as multi-arm bandit).
+In a casino far far away, there exist multiple slot machines (also known as multi-armed bandit).
 Each machine represents an action.
 The illustrated example shows 4 machines, i.e., 4 actions.
 Some machines have higher winning probabilities.
 For example, the blue machine could have a win probability of 2% while the green machine 2.5%, the yellow 1.5%, and the red 3%.
-It is most advantagous to always play the red machine but these probabilities are not known to the player.
+It is most advantageous to always play the red machine but these probabilities are not known to the player.
-The goal is to find the best machine to play while minimizing the amount of time or money waisted on suboptimal machines.
+The goal is to find the best machine to play while minimizing the amount of time or money wasted on suboptimal machines.
-Most approaches to this problem starts by randomly trying machines and keeping track of each machine win rate, then gradually converge to the machine which appears to have the highest winning probability.
+Most approaches to this problem start by randomly trying machines and keeping track of each machine's win rate, then gradually converging to the machine which appears to have the highest winning probability.

 ![bandits](img/bandits.png)

 ---
-A/B testing is one of the simplest approaches to tackle the bandits problem:
+A/B testing is one of the simplest approaches to tackle the bandits' problem:

 * step 1: try each machine a fixed number of times

-* step 2: always play the machine with the highest win rate as unraveled  in step 1
+* step 2: always play the machine with the highest win rate as unravelled in step 1

-Note: A/B testing focuses on simplicity at the expense of not minimizing the amount of time or money waisted on suboptimal actions.
+Note: A/B testing focuses on simplicity at the expense of not minimizing the amount of time or money wasted on suboptimal actions.
 ---

-The same bandits problem can be found under different domains.
+The same bandits' problem can be found under different domains.
-For example, in an online shopping, the pricing algorithm has to select the profit margin to add on certain product from 4 available profit margin options, say 2%, 4%, 6%, and 8%.
+For example, in an online shopping store, the pricing algorithm has to select the profit margin to add on certain product from 4 available profit margin options, say 2%, 4%, 6%, and 8%.
 A too high of a margin will drive customers away and a low margin might be missing a profit opportunity.

-## What is contextual bandits?
+## What are contextual bandits?
 Contextual bandits are similar the previous bandits problem with a small difference.
 The cost (or reward) associated to an action is also conditioned on the current context of the environment.
 The contextexual information is also available to the dacision maker.